Skip to Main Content

 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Bogotá, Medellín, and Cartagena.
+Skilled 1st and 2nd ADs managing shoots across Bogotá, Medellín, and Cartagena.

-The assistant director transforms creative ambition into a structured production plan, coordinating departments across Colombia's diverse filming environments.
-From managing shoots at TIS Studios and RCN Studios in Bogotá to coordinating location work in Cartagena's colonial walled city or the Coffee Region highlands, the 1st AD must combine organizational precision with an understanding of Colombia's growing production infrastructure.
+Here is how this works in practice.
+The assistant director transforms creative drive into a structured production plan, setting up departments across Colombia's varied filming environments.
+From managing shoots at TIS Studios and RCN Studios in Bogotá to setting up location work in Cartagena's colonial walled city or the Coffee Region highlands, the 1st AD must combine organizational precision with a knowing of Colombia's growing production infrastructure.

-NeedAFixer connects you with Colombian ADs who bring deep local knowledge to international productions.
-Our network includes professionals experienced at TIS Studios, Caracol Studios, and on location across Colombia's major filming regions, with practical understanding of Proimágenes Colombia incentives, local crew practices, and the logistics of shooting across altitudes from sea level to the Andes.
+Here is the short of it.
+NeedAFixer connects you with Colombian ADs who bring deep local knowledge to global shoots.
+Our network has pros skilled at TIS Studios, Caracol Studios, and on location across Colombia's major filming regions, with practical knowing of Proimágenes Colombia incentives, local crew practices, and the logistics of shooting across altitudes from sea level to the Andes.

 ACT 01